Working with primary schools to enhance outdoor learning

 Some workshops have wonderful interactive costumes as part of the session - prepare to become a 6 foot tall tree, wildflower, bat or insect!

-We can visit sites with you or join your field trips – we have worked in so many areas from the Solway to Morecambe Bay and in the Lake District National Park, in nature reserves, parks, public spaces and school grounds.
+We can visit sites with you or join your field trips – we’ve worked everywhere from the Solway to Morecambe Bay and in the Lake District National Park, in nature reserves, parks, public spaces and school grounds.

 There are a number of excellent farms in Cumbria that welcome schools and groups.
 Some farms are eligible to apply for government funding on your behalf to help pay for your visit, so please ask for details when making any enquiries.